East Greenwich High School

 East Greenwich High School is a public secondary school located in East Greenwich, Rhode Island, U.S.

 The school serves students in grades 9–12 in the East Greenwich Public Schools system.
 EGHS is the highest-performing public high school in the state.
-It is the only school in the country with the mascot, the "Avengers."
+Its mascot is the "Avengers."
 East Greenwich High School was ranked 259 on Newsweeks list of America's Top 500 High Schools in 2016 out of approximately 31,700 high schools in the United States.
 It was the only high school in Rhode Island to make the list.

 School and campus

 East Greenwich High School was founded in 1942.
 Formerly East Greenwich Academy, East Greenwich High School was located on 100 Cedar Avenue, East Greenwich, RI from 1956 until 1967 when it moved to its current location on Avenger Drive.
 Its current building was constructed in 1967 and its design was noted by The Architects' Collaborative.
 It has undergone many improvements to make the building more modern.
 In 2004, a new state of the art gymnasium was completed.
 In 2010, a new football field, track, front entrance, science wing, and other various projects were completed.
 In 2012, the library was completely remodeled.

 As of the 2008–09 school year, the school had an enrollment of 769 students.
 As of September 2012, EGHS had a student-teacher ratio of 10:1, according to Rhode Island Monthly magazine.